-Figure.
-4. Microhabitat types-wise alpha diversity Profile of butterfly species in the study area.
+Figure 4.
+Microhabitat types-wise alpha diversity Profile of butterfly species in the study area.

 Discussion

 Buxa Tiger Reserve (BTR), with its rich ecological diversity and strategic location, plays a crucial role in the conservation landscape of North Bengal.
 BTR lies in the Himalayan foothills, bordering Bhutan, and is part of the rich Eastern Himalayan biodiversity hotspot.
 Buxa is known for its diverse landscape, ranging from dense tropical moist forests to hilly terrains.
 This variety of habitats supports a wide range of flora and fauna.
 The forest is home to 352 species of trees, 133 shrubs, 189 species of herbs, 108 species of climbers, 144 orchids, 4 species of bamboos, and 46 species of grasses.
 It also shelters 68 species of mammals, 246 species of birds, 41 reptiles, and around 500 species of insects etc. (NTCA, 2022).